Sans9211/Health_Insurance_Claim/README.md

 ## Conclusion:
    - The Random Forest algorithm yielded the best results, with a 96% accuracy on the training set and 94% accuracy on the testing set.
+## Contact:
+For questions or any feedback please reach at https://www.linkedin.com/in/sanskriti-choudante-2b601b242